 [NIST SHALL] Requirement IDs that may partially be addressed in any subsection below (see Appendix B): 61, 62, 63, 64, 67, 71, 72, 73, 75, 76, 90, 118, 119, 121

 <A detailed description of each of the health tests goes here.
-Describe any parameters that affect each health test.
-Describe which health tests are applied to the raw noise samples (before any conditioning is done) if there are any additional health tests performed on conditioned data.
-Classify each included health test (start-up health test / continuous health test / on demand health test).>
+Describe any parameters that affect each health test (e.g., the type of data used by each health test, the targeted false reject rate, α, the APT’s window size, W, and the APT’s and RCT’s cutoff parameters, C).
+Describe which health tests are applied to the raw noise samples (i.e., before any conditioning is done) if there are any additional health tests performed on conditioned data.

+<Classify each included health test (start-up health test / continuous health test / on demand health test).>

 <Include a description of start-up behavior.>